Skip to content

 The plus sign to add labels in the sidebar

-2. From there, enter your new label name, choose a parent label to nest it under if applicable, and click Create.
+2. In the popup that appears, enter your new label name, choose a parent label to nest it under if applicable, and click Create.

 Adding a new label to Gmail